 I intentionally went during the week because I knew a bit of the story behind the exhibition and wanted a less busy time to enjoy and reflect.
 It worked reasonably well except for a rather noisy girls school visit.

 The feature photo at the top of the page shows the first gallery display is Heritage.
 It’s a display of 99 animals around a watering hole which Cai says was inspired by his visits to North Stradbroke Island off the coast of Brisbane.
-The numbers 9 and 99 being significant to Cai, 9 in Chinese numerology represents long lasting and 99 suggests something unfinished and leaving a taste for more.
+The numbers 9 and 99 being significant to Cai, 9 in Chinese numerology represents long-lasting and 99 suggests something unfinished and leaving a taste for more.
 The animals are created not stuffed and there are some quirks open to interpretation and contemplation like the relative sizing being off and is that a sharks fin on the camel?

-In the Foyer contains Eucalyptus, a huge native Eucalypt relocated to the gallery from a housing development.
+The Foyer contains Eucalyptus, a huge native Eucalypt relocated to the gallery from a housing development.
 Cai presents this as an unfinished work of creativity and was inspired to create the display after a visit to the Lamington National Park in the Gold Coast hinterland.
 He invites the viewer to contemplate the tree imagining its past and its future.

 The river room has been set as the Tea Pavillion with simple but lovely wooden stools and tables from which to sip the complementary Tie Guan Yin tea while overlooking Brisbane River.
-The tea is serve cold and unsweetened but has a floral note and is soft rather than bitter.
+The tea is served cold and unsweetened but has a floral note and is soft rather than bitter.

-Cai’s early training was in stage design and he has lived in China, Japan and now New York, you can see how each of these has impacted his larger than life installation art works.
+Cai’s early training was in stage design and he has lived in China, Japan and now New York, you can see how each of these has impacted his larger than life installation artworks.
 Overall I thoroughly enjoyed Cai’s work and the commitment of GOMA, Queensland’s Gallery of Modern Art bringing it to Brisbane until May 2014.
 Tickets are $15 with various concessions available.